jnchuhaiwebsite/16.2-veo3/README.md

-# Animage AI
+# veo3 AI

-Animage AI is a cutting-edge AI image animator platform that transforms static images into stunning animated videos using advanced AI technology.
+veo3 AI is a cutting-edge AI image animator platform that transforms static images into stunning animated videos using advanced AI technology.
 Upload any image and watch it come to life with smooth, natural animations.

 ## Key Features